lukerspace/AlphaInsight/README.md

 ## License

- is protected under the [LICENSE](https://choosealicense.com/licenses) License.
+App is protected under the [LICENSE](https://choosealicense.com/licenses) License.
 For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.

 ---